Brooks Automation (NASDAQ:BRKS) Issues Q4 2021 Earnings Guidance

 Brooks Automation (NASDAQ:BRKS) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.710-$0.810 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.670.
 The company issued revenue guidance of $328 million-$348 million, compared to the consensus revenue estimate of $313.33 million.

-Brooks Automation (NASDAQ:BRKS) last posted its quarterly earnings results on Wednesday, August 4th.
-The semiconductor company reported $0.72 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.69 by $0.03.
-Brooks Automation had a net margin of 10.74% and a return on equity of 13.38%.
-Equities analysts anticipate that Brooks Automation will post 2.55 earnings per share for the current year.
+Brooks Automation (NASDAQ:BRKS) last announced its earnings results on Wednesday, August 4th.
+The semiconductor company reported $0.72 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.69 by $0.03.
+Brooks Automation had a return on equity of 13.38% and a net margin of 10.74%.
+As a group, analysts forecast that Brooks Automation will post 2.55 earnings per share for the current year.

-BRKS has been the subject of several recent research reports.
-B. Riley boosted their target price on shares of Brooks Automation from $125.00 to $130.00 and gave the company a buy rating in a research note on Tuesday, May 11th.
-Credit Suisse Group boosted their target price on shares of Brooks Automation from $70.00 to $85.00 and gave the company a neutral rating in a research note on Tuesday, May 11th.
-Needham & Company LLC lowered their target price on shares of Brooks Automation from $130.00 to $114.00 and set a buy rating for the company in a research note on Friday, August 6th.
-Zacks Investment Research upgraded shares of Brooks Automation from a hold rating to a buy rating and set a $95.00 target price for the company in a research note on Monday, August 9th.
-Finally, KeyCorp boosted their target price on shares of Brooks Automation from $111.00 to $115.00 and gave the company an overweight rating in a research note on Tuesday, May 11th.
-One analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-The company has an average rating of Buy and an average price target of $90.11.
+A number of brokerages have weighed in on BRKS.
+Needham & Company LLC restated a buy rating and issued a C$114.00 price objective on shares of Brooks Automation in a report on Monday.
+Credit Suisse Group raised their price objective on Brooks Automation from $70.00 to $85.00 and gave the company a neutral rating in a report on Tuesday, May 11th.
+Zacks Investment Research upgraded Brooks Automation from a hold rating to a buy rating and set a $95.00 price objective on the stock in a report on Monday, August 9th.
+B. Riley raised their price objective on Brooks Automation from $125.00 to $130.00 and gave the company a buy rating in a report on Tuesday, May 11th.
+Finally, KeyCorp lifted their price target on Brooks Automation from $111.00 to $115.00 and gave the stock an overweight rating in a report on Tuesday, May 11th.
+One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and an average price target of $90.11.

-In other Brooks Automation news, SVP Jason Joseph sold 1,071 shares of the company’s stock in a transaction dated Monday, June 21st.
-The shares were sold at an average price of $91.78, for a total transaction of $98,296.38.
-Following the completion of the sale, the senior vice president now directly owns 83,152 shares of the company’s stock, valued at $7,631,690.56.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider David Pietrantoni sold 2,000 shares of the company’s stock in a transaction dated Thursday, June 24th.
-The shares were sold at an average price of $95.00, for a total transaction of $190,000.00.
-Following the sale, the insider now directly owns 27,563 shares of the company’s stock, valued at $2,618,485.
+In related news, CEO Stephen S. Schwartz sold 25,500 shares of the firm’s stock in a transaction dated Friday, June 18th.
+The stock was sold at an average price of $91.97, for a total transaction of $2,345,235.00.
+Following the completion of the sale, the chief executive officer now directly owns 352,711 shares of the company’s stock, valued at approximately $32,438,830.67.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Jason Joseph sold 1,071 shares of the firm’s stock in a transaction dated Wednesday, July 21st.
+The stock was sold at an average price of $90.00, for a total value of $96,390.00.
+Following the sale, the senior vice president now directly owns 79,939 shares of the company’s stock, valued at $7,194,510.
 The disclosure for this sale can be found here.
-Insiders sold a total of 50,213 shares of company stock valued at $4,684,166 over the last three months.
-1.62% of the stock is owned by corporate insiders.
+In the last quarter, insiders have sold 50,213 shares of company stock worth $4,684,166.
+Insiders own 1.62% of the company’s stock.

+An institutional investor recently raised its position in Brooks Automation stock.
+Morgan Stanley raised its position in Brooks Automation, Inc. (NASDAQ:BRKS) by 83.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 371,961 shares of the semiconductor company’s stock after acquiring an additional 169,377 shares during the quarter.
+Morgan Stanley owned approximately 0.50% of Brooks Automation worth $35,439,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 86.03% of the company’s stock.

 Brooks Automation Company Profile